National Inquiry into Missing and Murdered Indigenous Women and Girls: Final report (June 3, 2019)

 The final report, entitled "Reclaiming Power and Place: The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls", which consists of volumes 1a and 1b, was released on June 3, 2019.
 In Volume 1a, Chief Commissioner of the Inquiry Marion Buller said that the high level of violence directed at FNIM women and girls is "caused by state actions and inactions rooted in colonialism and colonial ideologies."

 In preparation for the final report and to fulfill their mandate, the Commission held numerous gatherings and 24 hearings across Canada, collected statements from 750 people, held institutional visits in 8 correctional facilities, led four Guided Dialogues, and held 8 validation meetings.
 In 15 community hearings, there were 468 family members and survivors of violence and, overall, 2,380 people participated.
 There were "147 private, or in-camera, sessions" where more than "270 family members and survivors shared their stories."
 There were 819 people whose creative artistic expressions "became part of the National Inquiry's Legacy Archive".
 The Inquiry also indicates that "84 Expert Witnesses, Elders and Knowledge Keepers, front-line workers, and officials provided testimony in nine Institutional and Expert and Knowledge Keeper Hearings."

+The final report was altered without public notification after CBC identified certain factual errors.